Apmelqui/WPF-BMI-Calculator/ReadMe.txt

 I used a List to store all the BMI data in the BMIService class.
 I used a Dictionary (as a requirement) in the BMIData cosntructor to present a message that the data was sucessfully created.
+I used a generic class in the Update method (as a erquirement)

 All the data that were previously created will be uploaded in the DataGrid on the right pane.

 All the data files are stores as a .xml file and each record has its own file.

+I also used 4 query buttons.
+One for BMI less than 1500, one to get the maximum BMI, one for the minimum and another one for the average.
+All you need to do is press the button and it will show the result on the screen.

 Some technical difficultties:
 - How to input an image in the application